Skip to main content

 Peptide therapies offer a way to intervene directly in these disrupted pathways.
 They are not a blunt instrument but rather a set of tools designed to restore specific functions.
 The primary class of peptides used to counteract alcohol’s impact on regeneration and metabolism are the growth hormone secretagogues (GHS).

-These peptides work by stimulating the to release growth hormone, thereby addressing the GH suppression caused by alcohol.
+These peptides work by stimulating the pituitary gland to release growth hormone, thereby addressing the GH suppression caused by alcohol.
 Two of the most effective and commonly used GHS peptides are Sermorelin and a combination of CJC-1295 and Ipamorelin.

 • Sermorelin ∞ This peptide is a GHRH analog, meaning it mimics the body’s natural growth hormone-releasing hormone.
 It binds to receptors on the pituitary gland, prompting a natural, pulsatile release of GH.
 This is particularly beneficial for restoring the deep-sleep GH pulses that are often flattened by alcohol consumption.